NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

 1. Your `MaxVelocityTuner` is going backwards

-   - Ensure that your wheel are reversed correctly.
+   - Ensure that your wheels are reversed correctly.
 Check [the goBILDA mecanum chart](/drive-constants.html#samplemecanumdrive-motor-direction) to use as a reference while debugging

 2. The pose velocity line is going the opposite way and not following `targetVelocity`: